SexChrLab/SCC-alignment/gene_quantification_RNAseq/README.md

 c) Example of how to run on a high performance cluster using slurm workflow manager given in `run_preprocessing_salmon.sbatch`

-d) Quantification results for each sample given in 'quantified_rna` directory
+d) Quantification results for each sample given in `quantified_rna` directory

 # Citations